 where $p_j$ is any point within the patch $\mathcal{P}_i$ and $r$ is the radius of the ball centered at point $p_i$.

-There are two issues associated with raw patches that make them unsuitable for effective learning: (a) they contain unnecessary degrees of freedom and rigid transformations, and (b) each patch's number of points might vary, which prohibits them from being grouped into input batches during the training phase~\cite{Guerrero_pcpnet_2018, Lu_Pointfilter_2021}.
-To address (a), we firstly translate the patch to the origin and normalise its size, such that $\mathcal{P}_i = ( \mathcal{P}_i - p_i) / r$.
-Then, we align each patch's PCA vectors with the global space, which was inspired by~\cite{Qi_2017, Lu_Pointfilter_2021}.
-We conduct PCA alignment on the patch by rotating it using a rotation matrix $R$, which is computed using the principal components of the patch's covariance matrix.
-Its inverse matrix $R^{-1}$ is required later, during testing.
-Applying $R$ to $\mathcal{P}_i$ aligns the patch's last principal axis with the global $z$ axis, and the second principal axis with the global $x$ axis.
-As a result, the unnecessary degrees of freedom have been removed, leaving the patch invariant under rigid transformations.
+There are two issues associated with raw patches, making them unsuitable for effective learning: (a) they contain unnecessary degrees of freedom and rigid transformations, and (b) each patch's number of points might vary, which prohibits them from being grouped into input batches during the training phase~\cite{Guerrero_pcpnet_2018, Lu_Pointfilter_2021}.
+To address (a), we first translate each patch to its origin and normalise its size, such that $\mathcal{P}_i = ( \mathcal{P}_i - p_i) / r$.
+Inspired by~\cite{Lu_Pointfilter_2021}, we then align each patch's last principal axis with the $z$-axis and the second principal axis with the $x$-axis in Cartesian space using a rotation matrix $R$, computed using the principal components of the patch's covariance matrix.
+As a result, the unnecessary degrees of freedom are removed, leaving the patch invariant under rigid transformations; the inverse rotation matrix $R^{-1}$ is required later, during testing.
 To solve (b), we select $k$ points from each patch to ensure the input patches are of a consistent size.
 For raw patches with more points than $k$, we randomly screen $k$ points; otherwise, we pad the input using existing points within the patch to make up $k$ points.
 We empirically set $k$ to be 500 and the ball radius $r$ to be 5\% of the point cloud's bounding box diagonal.

 \textbf{Triplet Generation.} As defined in~\cite{Schroff_2015}, each data sample is treated as an anchor and needs to be paired with a positive and a negative sample in order to construct a triplet.
 We treat each input patch as an anchor patch $\mathcal{P}_i$, which is paired with a positive and negative patch.
-We denote the ground truth normal of the anchor patch's central point, $p_i$, by $n_{p_{i}}$.
+We denote the ground-truth normal of the anchor patch's central point, $p_i$, by $n_{p_{i}}$.
 Thereafter, we define a positive patch $\mathcal{S}_i$ and negative patch $\mathcal{T}_i$ according to the anchor, as:

 where $s_{i}$ and $t_{i}$ are respectively the central points of $\mathcal{S}_i$ and $\mathcal{T}_i$, and $n_{s_{i}}$ and $n_{t_{i}}$ are their corresponding ground-truth normals. $\theta_{th}$ is the angle threshold used for identifying positive and negative patches, which is empirically set to 20 degrees.